svn2github/wordpress-vip-plugins/thePlatform/README.md

 ## = General Preferences =
 * Filter Users Own Video - Filter by the User ID custom field, ignored if the User ID is blank
 * User ID Custom Field - Name of the Custom Field to store the Wordpress User ID, (None) to disable
-* Show User ID as - If the User ID Custom Field is visible to editors, we will substitute it by either the user Full Name, Email, Nickname or Username
-* Plugin Embed button type - Determine if thePlatform button should appear as a media_button, a TinyMCE button or both
 * MPX Upload Server - Default MPX server to upload new media to, Default Server will attempt to intelligently pick a server
 * Default Publish Profile - If set, uploaded media will automatically publish to the selected profile.